-all year except Christmas, 1st week Jan, 2 weeks Sept, restaurant closed Sun/Mon.
+all year except 4 days Christmas, first 2 weeks Jan, 2 weeks Sept, restaurant closed Sun/Mon.

-sitting room/bar, restaurant, private dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 4-acre garden (terrace, outdoor dining), only restaurant suitable for disabled.
+sitting room/bar, 3 dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 4-acre garden (terrace, outdoor dining), restaurant wheelchair accessible.

 all ages welcomed.